Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The 48-point total for this game is 7.8 points below the 55.8 points per game average total in Monarchs games this season.
+- The 48.5-point over/under for this game is 7.3 points below the 55.8 points per game average total in Monarchs games this season.

 Florida Atlantic Stats and Trends

-- When Florida Atlantic records more than 29.3 points, it is 3-0-1 against the spread and 4-0 overall.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall this season when the team puts up more than 29.3 points.

-- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team churns out over 363.4 yards.
+- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team totals more than 363.4 yards.

-- The Owls have turned the ball over four more times (12 total) than the Monarchs have forced a turnover (8) this season.
+- The Owls have turned the ball over 12 times this season, four more turnovers than the Monarchs have forced (8).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.